 - Center the gas log unit in the fireplace or firebox.
 Make certain the front feet of the grate sit inside the front edge of the fireplace or firebox. - An anchor hole is provided in the two bottom side members of the grate frame.
 After centering the grate correctly, mark the hole positions on the fireplace/firebox floor.
-Drill two (2) 5/32" diameter holes approximately 1 1/2" deep for masonry screws or 1/8" hole for sheet metal screws. - 3.
+Drill three 5/32" diameter holes approximately 1-1/2" deep for masonry screws or three 1/8" holes for sheet metal screws.

+- NOTICE: Do not use the mounting hole underneath the pilot.
+Installing a screw there may damage the pilot. - 3.
 Anchor the grate to the fireplace/firebox floor using the screws provided.
-Refer to Figure 8.
+Refer to Figure 12.